 In the case of Cervicogenic headache, the injury or any dysfunction to the neck, will stimulate afferent nerve fibres.
 This will send signals to the head which is perceived as pain, known as Cervicogenic Headache2.
 Those with Cervicogenic Headaches exhibit with a dysfunction in the following upper 3 cervical spine:

 * Atlanto-Axial joint (C1-2)

 * Second and third Cervical spine (C2-3)

-The latest research along with clinical trials indicate the problem to be due to the upper cervical spine resulting in a SENSITISED BRAINSTEM.
-Those suffering from cervicogenic headaches will have a dysfunction in the upper cervical spine whether it be O-C1, C1-2, C2-3 or all of the combined 3 segments.
+Clinical trials indicate the problem from the upper cervical spine to result in a SENSITISED BRAINSTEM.
+Those suffering from cervicogenic headaches will have a dysfunction along the O-C1, C1-2, C2-3 or all of the combined 3 segments.
 The brainstem and more importantly, the Trigemino-Cervical Nucleus (TCN) is located in the upper three cervical spine.
-A dysfunction in these joints will result in a sensitised brainstem, which induces pain radiating into the head.
-Those with this problem will perceive headache and migraine pain as a consequence.
+A dysfunction in these joints will result in a sensitised brainstem, which will induce pain to radiate into the head.
+Those with this problem will perceive headache and potentially migraine pain as a consequence.

 I’ve already tried everything.
 What else can be done to help Cervicogenic Headaches?